microsoft-search/pnp-modern-search/docs/usage/search-results/tokens.md

 Tokens related to connected Web Parts in the Search Results.

-> These tokens can only be used in the 'Search Results' Web Part.
+> These tokens can be used in the 'Search Results' and 'Search Box' Web Parts.

 > You can escape curly braces characters using `'\'` to avoid: ex: `DepartmentId:\{edbfd618-ef1d-4cc5-a214-95bf44ddf4ee\}`